Azure-Samples/azure-cosmos-db-graph-nodejs-getting-started/README.md

 urlFragment: developing-nodejs-gremlin
 ---

-# Developing a Node.js app with Gremlin Graph Data using Azure Cosmos DB
+# Develop a Node.js app with Gremlin Graph and Azure Cosmos DB

 Azure Cosmos DB is a globally distributed multi-model database.
 One of the supported APIs is the Graph (Gremlin) API, which provides a graph data model with [Gremlin query/traversals](https://tinkerpop.apache.org/gremlin.html).
 This sample shows you how to use the Azure Cosmos DB with the Graph API to store and access data from a Node.js application.

 ## Running this sample